GispoCoding/grantapplication-gis/README.md

 # grantapplication-gis
 How to collect and analyze data from grant applications - QGIS project & mockups

+The aim of the project was to think of the collecing, visualizing and analyzing of the GIS data from grant applications.
+City of Helsinki recieves plenty of grant applications which contain information about the location of the applicants.
+How that data could be collected better, visualized on map and analyzed?

+At this point all the analysis were done manually, but it is possible to automate the processes.
+For different ideas about the analysis and the future scenarios, see [our blog post about the projects and its results.](https://gispo.fi/blogi/paikkatietoa-avustushakemuksista/)

-The QGIS project consists of various made up point datasets to allow us to make analyses and mockups of the data.
+The QGIS project is stored inside the Geopackage file. **The project consists of various made up point datasets to allow us to make analyses and mockups of the data - no official data from the City of Helsinki was given to us nor is available in this repository.**

-The GeoPackage contains all the layers and styles excep the basemap which can be added as XYZ tiles from: http://a.basemaps.cartocdn.com/light_all/{z}/{x}/{y}.png
+The GeoPackage contains all the layers and styles except the basemap.
+The basemap used on the visualizations can be added as XYZ tiles from: http://a.basemaps.cartocdn.com/light_all/{z}/{x}/{y}.png

 ### Different analysis consist of: